Please review previous LLs as necessary for both content and if necessary the screenshot and submission instructions in LL2.

 $ls – al #incorrect space after the –

-Ok so we now know we must be very precise with out work and should you receive an error message the 1st step is to reread and research the command in question.
+Ok so we’re learning that we must be very precise with out work as Linux will only accept commands and options it knows and they must be in the precise format.
+Should you receive an error message the 1st step is to reread and research the command in question.

 Note, having introduced the above typographical conventions, please note that I am working alone without an editorial team that creates textbooks so I will surely have omissions or errors.
 Now to this extent, please let me know if something is not clear as I will clarify it and we will realize Continuous Improvement consistent with contemporary best practices user-centered iterative IS design.